stahlfabrik/TRAC3R/README.md

 TRAC3R - MOC LEGO Mindstorms EV3 drawing robot arm
 ------

+See the video of TRAC3R in action: http://youtu.be/r8s6GkPP5EM

 To use TRAC3R, do not forget to include the SVG Salamander (https://svgsalamander.java.net) SVG engine for Java to the things you transfer to EV3 and add it to the libraries path in your ant file.
 The "tiny" version is good enough.